h-terao/viewax/README.md

 ## Note
-- Input image is expected to be an uint8 RGB array that has a shape of (height, width, channel).
+- Input image is expected to be an uint8 RGB array that has a shape of (..., height, width, channel).
 - Most of functions are not JIT-ed, so you should compile the augmentation part in your code.
-- Use vmap or pmap to transform multiple images at the same time.

 ## Example